Skip to main content

-Your city has churches.
+The average American city has lots of churches.
 Probably dozens.
-Maybe hundreds.
+Maybe even hundreds.
 Different denominations, worship styles, theological emphases.
-Some with thousands of members, others with faithful congregations of fifty.
+Some might have a thousand members, others have a faithful congregation of fifty.

 Drive through any American city and you'll pass church buildings every few blocks.
-Yet addiction ravages neighborhoods.
-Violence claims young lives.
-Families shatter.
-The gospel message that transformed your life remains unknown to vast numbers of people living within minutes of multiple churches.
+Yet many feel forgotten.
+Loneliness deepens.
+Hope feels far from too many homes.
+The gospel message that has transformed your life remains unknown to so many people living within minutes of one of these churches.

-This isn't because pastors are lazy or believers faithless.
-It's because we've been fighting a citywide problem with individual church-sized solutions.
-We've accepted a tragic assumption: that each church should operate independently, building its own programs, pursuing its own growth, protecting its own territory.
+This isn't because pastors lack vision or believers lack faith.
+It's because we've been fighting a citywide problem with separate, largely disconnected churches.
+We've accepted a tragic assumption: that each church should operate independently, each building its own programs lacking any sort of coordination.

 There has to be a better way.